pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/5-network-topology.md

 By the end of [Part 4](4-generation-data.md) the fleet matched KEGOC's 2020 capacities, yet the model still **shed about 7.7 TWh of load** — roughly 7–8% of Kazakhstan's annual demand.
 Load shedding means the optimiser could not serve demand at some buses in some hours, so it "dropped" that load at a very high penalty price.
 A validated fleet that still sheds load is a signal that the problem is **not generation** but the **network** the generation sits on.

 In this tutorial we diagnose the cause — one or more **electrically isolated sub-networks** — and fix it by changing **how simplification handles islands**.
 This is the fastest lever: it re-runs in minutes and does not touch the OSM base network.
-A follow-up tutorial will go one level deeper and improve the base transmission network itself (voltage levels and line ratings) so fewer islands appear in the first place.

 Everything in this part lives under **`cluster_options.simplify_network`** in the config and the **`simplify_network`** rule.
 It does not change the demand or the fleet.